frontendpatterns/frontendpatterns.dev/src/content/patterns/literal-union.md

 ## Problem

 Functions accept any string or number when only specific values are valid, allowing typos and invalid values to pass compilation.
-Status fields accept "Pending" instead of "pending", color props accept "red" when only "primary" and "secondary" are supported, and theme values can be any string instead of the three defined themes.
+Status fields accept "Pending" instead of "pending", color properties accept "red" when only "primary" and "secondary" are supported, and theme values can be any string instead of the three defined themes.
 These bugs only surface at runtime when the values are used.

 ## Solution